-- Add dal, cucumber, sliced onion, chopped tomato and green chili.
+- Add dal, cucumber, sliced onion, chopped tomato and green chili to the cooker.
 Pressure cook for 1 to 3 whistles depending on the kind of cooker you use.

-- If using tamarind, soak it in little warm water and extract thick juice.
+- If using tamarind, soak it in 4 tbsps water and extract thick juice.

-- When the pressure releases, mash the dal.
+- When the pressure releases, Add salt and mash the dal.